 I wanted a solar wax melter for a long time because it seemed like such a neat idea.
 I saved DIY plans whenever I came across them but never got around to making one.
-Soon after I got my bees, I had started accumulating wax from burr comb scrapings and culled frames.
-After several years, I realized I had too much wax just cluttering up my workshop.
+Soon after I installed my bees, I started accumulating wax from burr comb scrapings and culled frames.
+After several years, I realized I had too much wax cluttering my workshop.
 And even worse, I discovered that wax moths had arrived to get the recycling job done, despite my procrastination.
 That did it!
-Last year, I gave up on my fantasy of building one for myself and just bought a Lyson solar wax melter instead.
+I gave up on my fantasy of building a homemade wax melter and bought a Lyson solar wax melter instead.
 After seasons of use, it’s become indispensable.
 Learn more about beeswax, how handy a solar wax melter is, and how to choose or craft a DIY solar wax melter for your own use.

 Beeswax is a precious thing.
 Every pound of wax costs the bees about six to eight pounds of honey used as energy to fuel the bees’ metabolisms to make wax and draw out the combs.
 And in turn, that amount of honey represents more than a hundred thousand miles of foraging flights to gather nectar and untold billions of wing beats to evaporate down into honey.

-When I brought the melter home and set it up in my yard, I didn’t know what to expect, so I dumped in some wax from the day’s bee work and left it.
+When I brought my melter home and set it up in my yard, I didn’t know what to expect, so I dumped in some wax from the day’s bee work and left it.
 The next day I was delighted to find a neat blob of lovely clean wax in the collection pan and nothing but gunk (slumgum) left on the tray above.
 Well, it’s spring, I told myself, so of course the wax looks nice.

 Now when I work my bees, I simply collect all the bits of comb and slip them into the melter on my way out of the yard.
 When I cull a comb, I scrape the wax off the foundation and put the wax in the melter.
 Now and then, on a warm day, I scrape the slumgum out, but other than that, there is no maintenance.
 Except, of course, for periodically swapping out a filled tray of clean wax.